CarsonDavis/CarsonDavis.github.io/_posts/2024-06-15-goto_recipes.md

 ## White Cheddar Burger with Candied Jalapeño
 Burgers are an incredibly versatile medium, and I make several involved varieties, especially with caramelized onions.
 This particular recipe is one of my quick and easy versions, but it should cover the fundamentals.

-If you see jalapeno here and freak out, don't worry.
-The candied jalapenos I recommend are not very spicy, and they add an incredible sweet and flavorful crunch to the burger.
+If you see jalapeño here and freak out, don't worry.
+The candied jalapeños I recommend are not very spicy, and they add an incredible sweet and flavorful crunch to the burger.

 ### Timing and Preparation
 A soggy and cold burger is a sad burger.
 Do not allow yourself to get the burgers out of the pan only to realize you haven't made the sauce or shredded the cheese.
 When I'm by myself making a burger as efficiently as possible, I will intermix the steps, preheating while I get the ingredients out, cooking the burger while I make the sauce, taking the buns off the griddle just in the nick of time, etc. On a good day, I can make this burger and clean the kitchen in 15 minutes.